Melissa Wong, Ph.D.

-Melissa Wong is an Associate Professor in the Department of Dermatology, holds an adjunct appoint to the Department of Cell and Developmental Biology, the Oregon Stem Cell Center and is a member of the Knight Cancer Institute.
+Melissa Wong is an Associate Professor in the Departments of Cell, Developmental, and Cancer Biology, Dermatology, , the Oregon Stem Cell Center, and is a member of the Knight Cancer Institute.
 She earned her Ph.D. degree in Molecular Pathobiology at Wake Forest University and trained with Dr. Jeffery Gordon at Washington University School of Medicine in St. Louis, MO.
 Dr. Wong came to OHSU in 2001.

 Our laboratory has shown that circulating BMDCs fuse with intestinal stem cells upon tissue injury, inclusive of intestinal tumorigenesis.
 We now extend these studies to identify the cellular mediators of fusion, the underlying mechanism, and the long-term fate to the cell fusion hybrids.
 We have currently identified the macrophage population as a key bone marrow derived cell population in this fusion process.
 Our studies are now focused upon determine the fate of the cell fusion hybrids in participating to intestinal pathogenesis, as we examine genomic instability of the fusion hybrids, the ability of these cells to express macrophage genes under certain contexts, and the contribution of these cells to tumorigenesis.
 Our studies offer an exciting alternative view of how epithelia regenerate and have the potential to explain how chronic injury can lead to promote malignant tumors.

 Identification of markers for intestinal stem cells and intestinal cancer stem cells